As countries around the world are beginning their long and slow

 Netherlands, students of the University of Tilburg started a petition

-the use of proctoring software, which is currently signed
+against the use of proctoring software, which is currently signed

 almost 5,000 times.